jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2018-07-17-wizard-camera-upgrade/index.md

   - 'upgrade'
   - 'wizard'
   - 'camera'
-affiliate:
-  'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
+affiliate: 'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
-ogKeywords:
-  'camera, vtx, solder, wizard x220 camera, upgrade wizard camera, upgrade wizard x220 camera, how to fix wizard x220 camera, runcam, runcam split 2'
+ogKeywords: 'camera, vtx, solder, wizard x220 camera, upgrade wizard camera, upgrade wizard x220 camera, how to fix wizard x220 camera, runcam, runcam split 2'
-ogDescription:
-  "One of the best upgrades you can do to your Wizard x220 is definitely changing the stock camera.
+ogDescription: "One of the best upgrades you can do to your Wizard x220 is definitely changing the stock camera.
 It is pretty much widely agreed upon that that camera is an underperformer.
 Here's my experience of upgrading to the Runcam Split 2."
 ogImage: './wizard-camera-upgrade-1.jpg'
 ---

 <div class="article-update-notification">
-  I released
-  <strong><a href="https://www.fpvtips.com">Fpvtips.com</a></strong> in November 2018.
-Make sure you check it out for more FPV related goodness!
+  <strong>Add to the map and share your fpv flying spots</strong> with the community at
+  <strong><a href="https://www.fpvtips.com/fpv-map">Fpvtips.com</a></strong>.
+It takes a second to <strong>add a spot to the map</strong> and you can also <strong>add a link to YouTube video or Instagram photo</strong> from that spot for fame and glory.
 </div>

 One of the best upgrades you can do to your [Wizard x220][1] is definitely changing the stock camera.
 It is pretty much widely agreed upon that that camera is an underperformer.
 Here's my experience of upgrading to the [Runcam Split 2][2].